Eli-M-Fisher/Week_12_ElasticSearch_Malicious_Text/README.md

 - `text` (the literal content itself)
 - Then using `data_loader.py` we load the file and upload the data to the Elastic index: `tweets_index`.
 - The mapping (`INDEX_MAPPING`) ensures that each field is defined correctly (date, keyword, text, etc.).

+- for reliability each row will receives a unique **`InternalID`** which is used as the Elasticsearch `_id` and the original tweetID is stred in `OriginalTweetID` for reference
+- also CreateDate values are normalized into ISO8601 format with timezone
+- and text is cleand to avoid NaN values.

 ---